Countries and regions

 For more details read the factsheet "Trade Negotiations Step by Step"

 - The value of bilateral trade in goods between the EU and Canada was €59,1 billion in 2014.
-Machinery, transport equipment and chemicals dominate the EU's exports of goods to Canada, and also constitute an important part of the EU's imports of goods from Canada.
+Machinery, chemicals and transport equipment dominate the EU's exports of goods to Canada.
+Pearls and precious metals, and mineral products dominate the imports of goods from Canada.
+Machinery and chemicals also constitute an important part of the EU's imports from Canada.

 - The investment relationship is equally highly important.
 In 2013, European investors held investments worth €225.2 bn in Canada while Canadian direct investment stocks in the EU amounted to almost €117.0 bn.